elenderg/PAL-1000/instruções de compilação.md

-160. In the gray, open up the CAL's son and adjust the "compile a directory" routine to look like this:
+160. In the gray, open up the CAL's son and adjust the "_compile a directory_" routine to look like this: